This Programme seeks to increase awareness and understanding of the Stour Valley.

 The aim of this project is to restore a Stour Lighter and use it as a fare-paying vessel for interpretative trips along the River Stour.
 Lighters have been immortallised in paintings such as Constable's ‘Boat building near Flatford Mill' (1815).

-Why not download our guide to recommended walks in the area.
+Why not download our guide to recommended walks or cycle routes in the area.

 ‘Take the landscape round here at Wormingford…..some would find it pretty tame.
 There are no hills worth speaking of, yet there is a subtlety about this landscape which I feel and see, but which remains very difficult to define.
 I never look for more than reality the farming the trees and the river.’ - John Nash.